nevets10-the-odin-project/ruby-chess/README.md

 ---

+## How to Play

+Enter the space coordinates of the piece you want to move and the destination. (a2a4)

+If you want to perform a castling move, enter the space coordinates plus 'c'. (e1c1c)

+---

+## Post-project review

+This was definitely not an easy project and I feel that it started coming undone about half way through.
+The Board class is gargantuan and I could probably spend just a long refactoring it as it took to write up till now.
+I'm not going to do that...
+Despite that, I believe I have everything implemented, including En Passant and Castling.
+There are no check for stalemates

+The only thing I am willingly omitting is the testing.
+I understand the importance of testing.
+However, the rspec content is by far the weakest in this curriculum (as of 01/27/2025) and it really only focused on unit tests instead of wider-scale testing.
+It's definitely what I have struggled with the most so far.

+---

 ## Brainstorming

 There is a ton of stuff needed for this game and I'm sure there are some things missing from the list below, but hopefully this is sufficient to at least get started.